-In the 2017-2018 season, Mr. Smagur made role and house debuts at Houston Grand Opera, including Gastone in La traviata, Young Servant in Elektra, and Count Almaviva in Il barbiere di Siviglia at the Miller Outdoor Theater.
-Mr. Smagur also made his house debut at Santa Fe Opera as Tsarevitch Gvidon in The Golden Cockerel, as well as his debut as Tybalt in Roméo et Juliette with Wolf Trap Opera.
-Orchestral appearances included Beethoven’s Ninth Symphony with the National Symphony Orchestra at the Filene Center and Mahler’s Das Lied von der Erde at The Aspen Music Festival & School under the baton of Patrick Summers, and Mendelssohn’s Elijah with the Tucson Desert Song Festival.
+Past operatic highlights include role debuts with Houston Grand Opera as Gastone in La traviata, Young Servant in Elektra, and Count Almaviva in Il barbiere di Siviglia at the Miller Outdoor Theater, his house debut at Santa Fe Opera as Tsarevitch Gvidon in Rimsky-Korsakov’s The Golden Cockerel, and his role debut at Wolf Trap Opera as Tybalt in Roméo et Juliette.
+Concert highlights include Beethoven’s Symphony No. 9 with the National Symphony Orchestra at the Filene Center, Mahler’s Das Lied von der Erde at The Aspen Music Festival & School under the baton of Patrick Summers, and Mendelssohn’s Elijah with the Tucson Desert Song Festival.

 A native of Clarkesville, Georgia, Mr. Smagur holds a Performer’s Diploma from Indiana University and Bachelor of Music from Shorter College.
 He has been a fellow at the Steans Music Institute at Ravinia Music Festival, and was a participant in Houston Grand Opera’s 2012 Young Artists Vocal Academy.
 Honors and Awards include the Richard Tucker Memorial Award from Santa Fe Opera and being named the 2016 Georgina Joshi Fellow from Indiana University.

 “Smagur turned out to be something very special…then he started to sing, his voice at once tender and vulnerable before giving way to an amazing confidence and control that defied his age — 25 years — and sucked us into another place.
 He followed Fink’s lead and gave a compassionate performance that made you wonder: When will he win his Grammy, or make his Metropolitan Opera debut, and will we be lucky enough to see it and tell people around us, “I saw him when … “?”